0330 822 0505

 Calculate my Mortgage Affordability

-Whether you’re a first time buyer or looking to move, getting a mortgage is key and if you’re looking for a £200,000 mortgage you’ll want to know exactly what salary and deposit you’ll need and what monthly repayments you can afford.
+Whether you’re a first-time buyer or looking to move, getting a mortgage is key, and if you’re looking for a £200,000 mortgage, you’ll want to know precisely what salary and deposit you’ll need and what monthly repayments you can afford.

-In this article we’ll look at all the factors that can impact the monthly repayments on a £200,000 mortgage and how a broker could help you keep costs as low as possible.
+In this article, we’ll look at all the factors that can impact the monthly repayments of a £200,000 mortgage and how a broker could help you keep costs as low as possible.

 How to get a £200,000 mortgage

-Your broker would also be able to advise what size deposit you’ll likely need in order to qualify for the best mortgage rates (which are typically better, the more deposit you have available) and what salary will be required for a £200,000 mortgage.
+Your broker would also be able to advise what size deposit you’ll likely need to qualify for the best mortgage rates (which are typically better the more deposits you have available) and what salary will be required for a £200,000 mortgage.
 All of these factors are covered in more detail in the sections below, but to give you an idea of what to expect:

-• The size of salary you would likely need would be around £45,000 (this can be on a joint basis if applying with a partner), which equates to 4.5 times annual income
+• The salary you would likely need is around £45,000 (this can be shared if you are applying with a partner), which equates to 4.5 times your annual income.

 Get Started with a Broker